-Over the past 10 years, both the U.S. and Canadian governments have instructed that all producers of air conditioning equipment halt production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
-These refrigerants have been typically used in air conditioners and heat pumps for the last several decades.
-The R-22 and HCFC mandates are intended to have the HVAC industry move to a more green friendly refrigerant with a technical code R410A.
+Over the past 10 years, both the U.S. and Canadian governments have directed that all producers of air conditioning equipment halt production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+These refrigerants have been commonly used in air conditioners and heat pumps for many decades.
+These mandates are expected to have the HVAC industry move to a more environmentally friendly refrigerant with a technical label R410A.
 R410A has been shown to be safer for the environment.

-In late 2010 reputable air conditioning companies began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
-These systems are more commonly called “dry charged units”.
+In late 2010 reputable air conditioning producers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
+These units are more commonly called “dry charged units”.
 These A/C units can legally be sold and installed then your local HVAC contractor (such as Coastal Service Experts) can charge the unit with R22.
 R22 is still legal for AC repair or service a while longer.
-The intent for these Dry Charged Units is to provide the greater Savannah area a more simple and cost effective replacement option for central air conditioners and heat pumps.
-However, these units also bypass the spirit of the mandates, which was to wean the industry off less eco-friendly refrigerants.
+The intent for these Dry Charged Units is to offer the greater Savannah area a more simple and cost effective replacement option for central air conditioners and heat pumps.
+However, these units also circumvent the spirit of the mandates, which was to wean the industry off less eco-friendly refrigerants.

 Savannah homeowners should be aware that these Dry Charged Units are approved in the U.S. and Canada.
-Taking advantage of an unclear definition of the outdoor unit in these policies, the entire outdoor unit is technically considered a replacement “part”.
-As a result, condensers or heat pumps intended for use in a replacement R-22 system are now referred to as “Dry Charge” or “Nitrogen Charged” systems.
+Because of some key ambiguities in the written policies, the entire outdoor unit is technically deemed a replacement “part”.
+Today, condensers or heat pumps intended for use in a replacement R-22 system are now referred to as “Dry Charge” or “Nitrogen Charged” systems.
 The following are some Frequently Asked Questions about this recent A/C Dry Charge trend.

 Does it make sense to buy a Dry Charge Air Conditioning Unit?